karenyyng/ElGordo_paper1/README.md

-Paper to be submitted to MNRAS in mid May

 Aimming for another review in early April among group members and Davis collaborators for finalizing the methodology and results sections.